MauriceGit/Screen_Space_Ambient_Occlusion/README.md

 ### Running

-Compiling and running is then pretty straight forward.
-It should also work in windows and OSX, but is not tested.
+It should work on Windows and OSX, but is not tested.
-In the root directory, do:
+In the root directory, execute:

 - make
 - ./ambient_occlusion